-In medium saucepot stir all ingredients together over medium high heat until mixture comes to a boil.
-Clip a candy thermometer onto the side of the pot and boil, undisturbed, until mixture reaches the hard crack stage or 300 F.
+In medium saucepan, stir water and sugar over medium high heat until mixture comes to a boil.
+Clip a candy thermometer onto the side of the pot and boil, undisturbed, until mixture reaches the hard crack stage or 300F.

-While syrup is boiling spray a parchment lined sheet pan with oil.
+While syrup is boiling, spray a parchment lined sheet pan with oil.
 Spray a fork with oil.

 Remove candy thermometer from the side of pot when syrup cools to about 270 F.

-Working quickly with the fork, drizzle designs on the sheet pan.
+Work quickly with the fork, drizzle designs on the sheet pan.
 Threads of sugar can be spun directly around the croquembouche.